Gianice/backtester_portfolio_optimization/README.md

 The top of the table is almost entirely **semiconductors and semiconductor equipment** — WDC, AVGO, MU, NVDA, TER, MRVL, AMAT, LRCX, AMD, ASML, LITE.
 Moving-average crossover works where there are long sustained trends, and that is where the trends were.
 This is not a general edge; it is a bet on trend persistence, and the table shows exactly which names happened to supply it.

-Drawdowns of 40–60% across the leaders are also worth naming.
+Drawdowns of 40–60% across the leaders are worth naming too.
 The volatility filter blocks *entries* during turbulent regimes but has no exit rule, so it cannot protect against a drawdown that begins while a position is already open.

+`WDC` tops both the Sharpe ranking and the edge ranking, which is the usual signature of a data problem — so it was checked.
+Its five largest daily moves are 28.7%, 20.4%, 18.3%, 17.7% and 16.8%, with no 2× or 0.5× discontinuity of the kind an unadjusted split or spinoff produces.
+The 10.6× price ratio is built from many moves rather than one jump, so the figure appears genuine.

 ---